-The question of whether to choose an online or residential program is moot at the lowest levels; because health care requires a lot of hands-on experience, the associate degree pretty much always requires residential education, usually through community college or tech school.
+The question of whether to choose an online or residential program is moot at the lowest levels.
+Because health care requires a lot of hands-on experience, the associate degree pretty much always requires residential education.
+This is usually through a community college or tech school.
 That goes especially for the RN.
-There’s more flexibility at the bacherlor’s level – some online programs are available for students who already have an associate’s degree, though online BSN programs often require students to travel for clinical experience, so few are truly 100% online degrees.
+There’s more flexibility at the bachelor’s level.
+Some online programs are available for students who already have an associate degree.
+However, online BSN programs often require students to travel for clinical experience, so few are truly 100% online degrees.

 (check out: Are Online Degrees a Good Investment?)

 At the master’s level, online programs can be tricky as well.
-There are many places to earn an online MSN, and counseling degrees can often be found online as well, though the issue of clinicals comes up again; sometimes you can get clinical credit from your current work, but not always.
+There are many places to earn an online MSN.
+Counseling degrees can often be found online as well, though the issue of clinicals comes up again.
+Sometimes you can get clinical credit from your current work, but not always.
 The real question is whether potential employers will trust your online degree.
-If it’s backed up with experience, it will probably be no problem, but if all you have is an online degree with little or no experience in a clinical setting, forget it.
+If it’s backed up with experience, it will probably be no problem.
+But if all you have is an online degree with little or no experience in a clinical setting, forget it.

 Best Value Residential Programs